giantswarm/sloth-rules/areas/platform/teams/atlas/operators/README.md

-## Operators
+# SLO Documentation for Atlas operators

-This document describes the SLO for `Atlas operators` on both Giant Swarm's Management Clusters.
+This document describes the SLO for `Atlas operators` on Giant Swarm's Management Clusters.

 ## Service Overview